HOME READING

 The main features of imaginative literature.
 7 basic plots

 Plot: conflict, stages, order and sequence.
 Developing an argumentative thesis.
-Planning an essay.

 Character types, motivation.
 Using literary criticism: find, read, outline, summarise.